Pietro Aglieri: Personality

-After his arrest, a little chapel was discovered inside Aglieri’s hide out, a clear sign of his devotion to the Catholic Church.
+After his arrest, a little chapel was discovered inside Aglieri's hideout, a clear sign of his devotion to the Catholic Church.
 A priest, Mario Frittitta, admitted in 1997 meeting Aglieri and celebrating Mass for him and his men on Christmas 1996 and Easter 1997 at the hideout.
 Father Frittitta told a court that he tried to persuade Aglieri to turn himself in, but not to testify against others.
-After his arrest Aglieri announced he wanted to study theology – but a leading Sicilian bishop refused him permission.
+After his arrest, Aglieri announced he wanted to study theology – but a leading Sicilian bishop refused him permission.
 Nevertheless, Aglieri started to study church history with La Sapienza University in Rome while in Rebibbia prison and graduated in theology.
 Among his fellow mafiosi he was known for his love of the Greek and Latin classics.

 In an interview with La Repubblica in March 2004, he said he preferred the harsh incarceration regime of 41-bis over being a collaborator of justice.
 Judge Alfonso Sabella, remembered that when he arrested Aglieri and hoped he would start to collaborate with the authorities, the Mafia boss gave him a lecture on the power of the Mafia: “Look, Inspector, when you come into our schools to speak of legality, justice, respect for the law, of civil co-existence, our youth will listen to you and follow you, but when these youngsters come of age and look for work, a house, economic and health assistance, where do they find them?
 With you or with us?
 Inspector, they find them with us.
 And, only with us.
 You’re Sicilian, and you know very well it’s like this.
 Why should I cooperate, eh?
 Just so you can arrest another dozen fathers of families or to let you find a few rusty pistols.
 What would change if I told you what you want to know from me?”